 Use soap and water, paper towels and a grill brush (or whatever go-to cleaning products you have) to clean the inside grill.
 This includes parts like the lid, cooking grates and burner tubes.

 Every kitchen ought to have an air fryer.
-It’s a nifty appliance that provides a healthy alternative for frying our favourite foods like French fries and barbecue shrimps, without the grease.
+It’s a nifty appliance that provides a healthy alternative for frying our favourite foods like French fries and meat pies, without the grease.
 What’s not to love?